Deirror/SimpleSQL145/README.md

 How does it work?
 -

 When starting the program, the user will need to enter a path to the folder where the database data files are located.
 The application will then enter dialog mode and allow execution of requests to the database.
+The database is stored in .ss145 format!